 Scarpa Terra GTX Walking Boots Review: Conclusion

-We can see why these are some of Scarpa's bestselling boots, they're lovely in most regards for general walking duties provided you don't push them too hard.
+We can see why the Scarpa Terra GTX Walking Boots are some of Scarpa's bestselling boots, they're lovely in most regards for general walking duties provided you don't push them too hard.
 They also sit at a favourable price point compared to competing leather boots on the market, and with Scarpa heritage and build quality behind them that makes them a bargain.

 Heavy cushioning around the ankle and tongue really adds to the feeling of comfort and the inners of the boots feel as comfortable as your favourite slippers (well, almost).
 We don't have any complaints about rubbing or blisters yet over mostly short (8 miles and under) walks.